📱

 Supported Selectors

-The <style> tag does not support all the selectors that normal css does.
-These are the selectors that it does support.
+The <style> tag does not support all the selectors that normal CSS does.
+These are the selectors that it supports.

 *